CyberBibs/Microsoft-Sentinel-SIEM-Lab-with-FortiGate-NGFW-Integration-in-Azure/README.md

 ## Overview

-In this hands-on lab, I deployed a FortiGate Next-Generation Firewall within Microsoft Azure to build a realistic cloud network with publicly accessible resources.
-I simulated brute-force attacks and performed network scans to test the firewall’s threat detection and response capabilities.
+This lab simulates a real-world cloud network security environment by deploying a FortiGate Next-Gen Firewall on Microsoft Azure, integrating it with Microsoft Sentinel SIEM for log collection, threat detection, and automated incident response.

 I routed all security logs generated during these activities to Microsoft Sentinel.
 From there, I created alerts and carried out real-time incident responses, including analyzing threats and blocking malicious IP addresses.
 This project gives me practical experience in cloud security, threat monitoring, and automated response using industry-standard tools.